Minds-On-Design-Lab/hamp/_projects/compair.markdown

 link: https://www.pharosproject.net/volatiles/
 ---

-A feature of the Pharos Project, CompAIR provides the most accurate and reliable comparisons of the chemicals offgassing from paints, coatings, and similar products in order to measure their human health impacts.
+A feature of the Pharos Project, CompAIR provides the most accurate and reliable comparisons of the chemicals offgassing from paints, coatings, and similar products in order to measure their human health impacts. test